Skip to contentSkip to navigationSkip to topbar

 what-are-the-benefits-of-sso page anchor

-SSO provides security and compliance benefits such as -
+SSO provides the following security and compliance benefits:

-1. Using SSO, Twilio Customers can have a single source for authenticating their users (through the IdP).
-They can also manage security and compliance policies such as password policies and mandating two-factor authentication at a single place.
+• You have a single source for authenticating your users through the IdP.
+You can also manage security and compliance policies, such as password policies and mandatory two-factor authentication, in one place.

 How does Twilio Console SSO work?